rubenrincon/dbximgdemo/README.md

       mycache.set(state, req.sessionID, 600);

-2. Instead of reading the token from cache, read it from the session
+2. Instead of reading the token from cache, read it from the session.

 **controller.js home method**